ILFExodus1414/ILFExodus1414/README.md

 ---

 🧬 **About Me**
-I’m an ecologist with a passion for uncovering how microbial communities shape ecosystems — from velvet worm guts, shipworms, and forest spiders (huntsman and funnel webs) in decomposing logs, to mangrove sediments, oceans, and restored wetlands.
+I’m an ecologist with a passion for uncovering how microbial communities shape ecosystems — from velvet worm guts, shipworms, and forest floor spiders (huntsman and funnel web spider) in decomposing deadwood, to mangrove sediments, oceans, and restored wetlands.

 My work blends microbial genomics, ecological fieldwork, and cross-ecosystem carbon research.
-I’ve trained and mentored students, managed labs, and contributed to interdisciplinary projects in Australia and the Philippines.
+I’ve trained and mentored students, managed labs, and contributed to interdisciplinary projects in United States, Australia and the Philippines.

 I currently writing a manuscript  on the gut microbiota of velvet worms (*Euperipatoides rowelli*) across Australian deadwood microhabitats and bdellovibrios and phages— stay tuned!